Progress report for WPDP19-24

 Education & Outreach Initiatives

-Learn from food safety and conservation professionals about their experience with viable best co-management practices.
+Learn from food safety and conservation professionals and farmers about their experience with viable best co-management practices.

 The project coordinator traveled to California to visit with agricultural professionals in regard to food safety and conservation efforts.
 These meetings connected the coordinator with various useful resources, previous work conducted on the topic (outside of Hawaii), and provided a network of support and advice for future workshop and outreach materials.

-In Hawaii, the coordinator has met with local agricultural professionals in the same regard, as well as to discuss the framework of project goals and how to best disseminate useful information to farmers later this year.
+In Hawaii, the coordinator met with local agricultural professionals in the same regard, as well as to discuss the framework of project goals and how to best disseminate useful information to farmers in 2020.

 Jacob Guth and Meaghan Donovan of California Certified Organic Farmers discuss best management practices with the coordinator (left) along with Jo Ann Baumgartner of Wild Farm Alliance (middle left), and Danny Karp of UC-Davis (middle right).
 Kali Feiereisel from Community Alliance with Family Farmers and Judith Redmond of Fully Belly Farm share insight and hosted a farm tour highlighting potential co-management strategies (right).

-Agricultural professionals interviews for this process have guided the vetting process of potential co-management processes required to prepare for farmer interviews in Hawaii.
+Agricultural professional interviews guided the vetting process of potential co-management processes required to prepare for farmer interviews in Hawaii.

 Learning: The partners agreed there was little benefit to farmers in reporting practices which are of low impact to both conservation and food safety.
 Thus, partners supported the decision to pursue creation of a venn diagram to display potential positive strategies rather than a matrix which displays a spectrum including low-impact practices.
 Resources were acquired from partners on previous co-management research to assist in decision making.